 The largest land mammal on Earth, elephants embody the African landscape.
 Using seasonal cues and their long-term memories, these hulking creatures travel vast distances in close-knit herds to find water and food throughout sub-Saharan Africa.
 Highly intelligent and social animals, they learn most of their behaviors through the leadership of their older relatives, communicating with each other even miles away.

 Tragically though, for the second time in the last century, elephants in Africa are being slaughtered for their ivory tusks at rates that are causing severe population declines across the continent.
 The illicit trade in ivory continues to rise due to flaws in trade regulations and lack of enforcement ability, while anti-poaching efforts are inadequate.
 On top of this, loss of habitat, human-elephant conflict, and political instability provide significant long-term challenges to their survival.

-Another key factor in elephant conservation is accurate species classification.
-Despite compelling genetic research concluding that there are two species of African elephants — forest elephants (Loxodonta cyclotis) and savannah elephants (Loxodonta africana) — the two species are still managed as one.
+Importantly, despite compelling genetic research concluding that two species of African elephants exist — forest elephants (Loxodonta cyclotis) and savannah elephants (Loxodonta africana) — the two species are still being managed as one.
 Forest and savannah elephants occupy different ecological niches and face different threats and should be managed in accordance with these differences.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|